1. What Is Mq And What Does It Do?

 7. How to determine if full repositories are in Synch?

-SYSTEM.CLUSTER.REPOSITORY.QUEUES should have the same depth.
-Also you should find something in your errorlogs if it fails.
-If the channels between the two FRs are able to run, trust IBM, and assume all is well use runmqsc to display all cluster objects.
-Redirect the output into a file Analyze both files for differences .(WebSphere MQ Admin Interview Questions)
+Answer: SYSTEM.CLUSTER.REPOSITORY.QUEUES should have the same depth.
+Also, you should find something in your error logs if it fails.
+If the channels between the two FRs are able to run, trust IBM, and assume all good use runmqsc to display all cluster objects.
+Redirect the output into a file Analyze both files for differences.

 8. Is the procedure of installation the IBM WebSphere MQ on Aix similar to that for Windows?